 Okay, so although the camera data isn't editable, there are other sections where you can add your own info.
 One is the IPTC Core section (named for the International Press and Telecommunications Council).
 This is where you can add info directly into the file, like your copyright and contact info, the rights usage for the photo, your website, etc. So, let's add some.
-In the Metadata panel, scroll down to IPTC Core and click on the rightfacing triangle to the left of the words IPTC Core to reveal that section (shown here).
-If you see a little pencil icon on the far-right side of any field, you can write your own custom info into that field.
+In the Metadata panel, scroll down to IPTC Core and click on the right-facing triangle to the left of the words IPTC Core to reveal that section (shown here).
+If you see an empty field, you can add your own custom info into that field.
 If you added some metadata during the import process (like your copyright info), you'll see that info has been added to those fields.

-To enter your own info, click once in the blank field to the right of the item you want to edit and all the text fields will appear.
-To see how this works, click to the right of Creator: Address (it's near the top).
-When the field appears, just type your street address.
-To move on to the next field down (in this case, it's the Creator: City field), just press the Tab key on your keyboard.
+To enter your own info, just click in an empty field and begin typing.
+To move to the next field down, just press the Tab key on your keyboard.
 If you want to jump directly to any field, just click on it.
-When you're done adding your own custom data, click on the checkmark icon at the very bottom of the Metadata panel.
-You can also press Return (PC: Enter) or, if the field accepts multiple lines of text (such as the Creator: Website[s] field), press Command-Option-Return (PC: Alt-Enter).
+When you're done adding your own custom data, click on the checkmark icon at the very bottom of the panel.
+You can also press Return (PC: Enter) or, if the field accepts multiple lines of text (like the Creator: Website[s] field), press you can press Command-Option-Return (PC: Alt-Enter).

 Applying your own custom info on a photo-by-photo basis can really be slow and tedious, but luckily you can apply your info to as many photos as you'd like, all at once.
-If you want to apply this info to all the photos in the folder you're currently working with, press Command-A (PC: Ctrl-A) to select them all, then click to the right of the info field you want to add to activate it.
-Now just type in your info, and when you're done, click the checkmark in the bottom-right of the panel, and all those photos will now have that custom metadata applied.
+If you want to apply this info to all the photos in the folder you're currently working with, press Command-A (PC: Ctrl-A) to select them all.
+Now just click in a field and type in your info, and when you're done, click the checkmark in the bottom-right of the panel, and all those photos will now have that custom metadata applied.
 But what if you just want to add (or edit) metadata on certain photos?
 (Maybe you want to add your contact phone number to some photos you're going to post on the web.)
-Then do this instead: Click on the first photo you want to edit, then press-andhold the Command (PC: Ctrl) key and click on all the other photos you want to affect.
-Once they're selected, click to the right of the phone number field, type your phone number in the active field, click the checkmark, and it's done.
+Then do this instead: Click on the first photo you want to edit, then press-and-hold the Command (PC: Ctrl) key and click on all the other photos you want to affect.
+Once they're selected, click in the phone number field, type your phone number, click the checkmark, and it's done.
 Much faster and easier.